Rok at Stephansplatz with St. Stephen’s Cathedral rising behind him in Vienna, Austria

 Doing business in Austria has never been easy.
 Professionalism, punctuality and very high standards are the most important assets needed to be successful.
 I was even recruiting a local salesman to cover the market for commercial printing products, while working as a Commercial Director in the biggest printing company in Slovenia.

 Even though Germans and Austrians speak the same language, they are nonidentical.
 Austrians prefer straightforward communication and direct questions.
 All of this reflects in doing business.
-It is a long-term relationship that is more important than a one-time opportunity for profit.
+Long-term relationship is more important than a one-time opportunity for profit.
 Customers are very loyal to their brands or suppliers.

 Salzburg – the city of Wolfgang Amadeus Mozart

-Salzburg is Austrian second biggest city and arguably as famous as Vienna for its historical role.
+Salzburg is Austria’s second biggest city and arguably as famous as Vienna for its historical role and numerous places to visit.
 The most famous citizen, Wolfgang Amadeus Mozart, is a synonym of the city.

 A genius composer, classical music master, who is considered one of the most important figures in the history, was born in the center of today’s historical old town.
 His birth house and an apartment, where he grew up, are converted to museums with detailed description of his life, family environment and his legacy.

-If any of Mozart’s descendants were still alive today, they could easily sustain themselves from royalties of Mozartkugeln chocolate, opera performance, museum tickets or commission from many Mozart branded products on sale around Salzburg and Vienna.
+If any of Mozart’s descendants were still alive today, they could easily sustain themselves from royalties of Mozartkugeln chocolate and liquors, opera performance, museum tickets or commission from many Mozart branded products on sale around Salzburg and Vienna.

-Austria is not only one of the best places to live and work, but also offers a lot of opportunities to spend vaccinations all year round.
+Austria is not only one of the best places to live and work, but also offers many places to visit and things to do, making it a great destination for vacations all year round.
 From winter sports to summer music festivals, cycling and camping opportunities to historical monuments, museums and famous personalities stories.

-It is not cheap, but the service is good and people now, how to the threat visitors.
+It is not cheap, but the service is good and people know, how to treat visitors.
 I will eventually return to Austria and complete the list of sights with museums and some beautiful outdoor places.
-However due to proximity and complex connection with my homeland, Austria will never be a typical tourist destination for me.
+However due to proximity and unique connection with my homeland, Austria will never be a typical tourist destination for me.